kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 * **How can this feature be enabled / disabled in a live cluster?**
   - [x] Feature gate (also fill in values in `kep.yaml`)
     - Feature gate name: `InPlacePodVerticalScaling`
       - Components depending on the feature gate: kubelet, kube-apiserver, kube-scheduler
+    - Feature gate name: `InPlacePodVerticalScalingAllocatedStatus`
+      - Components depending on the feature gate: kubelet, kube-apiserver
+      - Requires `InPlacePodVerticalScaling` be enabled

 * **Does enabling the feature change any default behavior?**